temporalio/documentation/docs/go-workflow-testing.md

 add a property to our struct to hold an instance of the test environment.
 This allows us to initialize the test environment in a setup method.
 For testing workflows, we use a `testsuite.TestWorkflowEnvironment`.

-Next, we implement a `SetupTest` method to setup a new test environment before each test.
+Next, we implement a `SetupTest` method to set up a new test environment before each test.
 Doing so ensures that each test runs in its own isolated sandbox.
 We also implement an `AfterTest` function where we assert that all mocks we set up were indeed called by invoking `s.env.AssertExpectations(s.T())`.